 As stated earlier, retailers and acquirers need the Primary Account Number (PAN).
-Therefore Mobile Tokenization tokenizes only part of the card data, leaving the PAN, Expiry Date and the Service Code (SVC) readable.
+Mobile Tokenization, however, tokenizes only part of the card data, leaving the PAN, Expiry Date and the Service Code (SVC) readable.
 These are data fields that retailers and acquirers use.
 The rest of the card data, the Other Data and the Discretionary data, are tokenized.